Immutable index of intervals that are closed on the same side.

 Whether the intervals are closed on the left-side, right-side, both or neither.

-Return the length of the Interval.
+Return an Index with entries denoting the length of each Interval in the IntervalArray.

 Indicates if an interval is empty, meaning it contains no points.